 - Are continuing to innovate, are in an evolving sector.

 - Have key research in process in some other country with innovative researchers, and strong intellectual property laws.

 The German economy is strong.
 They have many manufacturing companies that are internationally competitive.
-Greece, Italy, Spain, Portugal are very weak.
+Each country has different capabilities, interests, and governance.
 Overall Europe is a source of some innovation, some specialties.
-Growth in the developed nations is minimal.
+Growth in developed nations is moderate.